girlscript/winter-of-contributing/C_CPP/Competitive Programming/numbertheory.md

 # Algorithm Used
 - First, we have to input an integer 'a'<br>
 - Second, we can run a for loop, initializing i from 1 and increment it until it is less then 'a'.<br>
-->Third, Use if condition in for loop and check 'a'using modulus operator ie if a%i==0 then print i.<br>
+- Third, Use if condition in for loop and check 'a'using modulus operator ie if a%i==0 then print i.<br>
-->Fourth, Print all the values of i.
+- Fourth, Print all the values of i.